 The Centro Studi Luca d’Agliano (LdA) is a non profit research institution in the field of international and development economics based at Fondazione Luigi Einaudi in Torino and at the Department of Economics of the University of Milan.
 LdA, through a network of Italian and international institutions and researchers, promotes and carries out research programmes covering issues like foreign investments and diffusion of technologies, international trade and trade policy, migration and labour markets, household behaviour and rural institutions in developing countries.
 LdA also supports graduate students and post doctoral fellows working in its major fields of research.

-The Thirteenth Luca d’Agliano Lecture in Development Economics on “Religion, Politics, and Development: Is Islam a Special Issue?” will be held by Jean-Philippe Platteau (University of Namur) on Friday November 20th 2015 at 5 p.m. at the Fondazione Luigi Einaudi, Turin.
+The Fourteenth Luca d’Agliano Lecture in Development Economics on “Building African Cities” by J. Vernon Henderson (LSE) will be held on Wednesday November 2nd 2016 at 5 p.m. at the Fondazione Luigi Einaudi, Turin.

 Jan Stuhler (Universidad Carlos III Madrid): “Shift-share instruments and the Impact of Immigration”, 18 October 2016, 12 p.m. jointly organised by Collegio Carlo Alberto and Centro Studi Luca d’Agliano within the Migration Observatory

 406 - The Medium-Term Impacts of Girl-Friendly Schools: Seven Year Evidence from School Construction in Burkina Faso

 Harounan Kazianga, Leigh Linden, Ali Protik and Matt Sloan

 405 - Skill Transferability and Immigrant-Native Wage Gaps

 404 - Natives and Migrants in Home Production: The Case of Germany